-Currently research focuses on biodiversity, collecting data about species present, their distribution, density, behaviour and habitats.
-The data is then used to better manage forests, support the local community and protect the species concerned.
-Volunteers also run regular environmental education classes for local children, and assist with English teaching.
-View our reports and publications »
+Currently, our research focuses on biodiversity, collecting data about species present, their distribution, density, behaviour and habitats.
+The data is used to better manage the forests, support the local community and protect the species concerned.
+Volunteers also run regular environmental education classes for local children.

 Anybody aged 18 or over may apply to join the programme.
-To apply for a place on the SEED Madagascar Conservation Programme you can apply online (takes 20-30 minutes).
+To apply for a place on the SEED Madagascar Conservation Programme you can apply online (it takes about 20-30 minutes).